ma-compbio/Higashi/README.md

  ```
  .
  ├── signal1
- │   ├── bin (If it's not something based on the genomic bin, then leave it out)
+ │   ├── bin (info mation about entries in the signal 1 file.
+If the signal 1 is not based on genomic coordinates, left this option out)
  │   │   ├── chrom
  │   │   ├── start
  │   │   └── end
- │   ├── 0
+ │   ├── 0 (signals, size should be the same as signal1/bin/chrom)
  │   ├── 1
  │   └── 2
  └── signal2
  │   ├── ...
+ └──
 ```